 Once you’ve imported your desired campaigns, double-check all the details to ensure they’ve moved over correctly, paying particular attention to your targeting settings, bids, and budgets.

 Make any adjustments as necessary, and you’re good to go.

 3. Choose the Right Keywords

-Before you create your campaign, you need to choose your target keywords.
-Unless you choose the “right” keywords for your campaign, your ad won’t reach the right people.
+Before you create your Microsoft Ads campaign, you need to choose your target keywords.
+Unless you choose the “right” keywords for your ads, they won’t reach the right people.

 How do you find the perfect keywords?
 Well, you need to run some keyword research.
 Microsoft advertising has a built-in keyword planner to help you do just that.

 First, sign in to your account.
 Select “Tools” from the top menu and scroll down to “Keyword Planner.”
 You can then enter details like your business name, location, and service, and the keyword planner will show you suggested keywords to bid on.